 New initiatives and resources in the Michigan Good Food Movement

-In 2014, progress continues on the Charter's goals and agenda priorities, with new initiatives and resources recently released strengthening the local food movement in Michigan.
+Michigan Good Food is a policy initiative centered on the Michigan Good Food Charter.
+Progress continues on the Charter’s goals and agenda priorities, with new initiatives and resources recently released strengthening the local food movement in Michigan.

 The Michigan Good Food Charter is a roadmap for a food system that is rooted in local communities and centered on good food.
 This policy initiative aims to promote policy changes that will advance “good food” in Michigan – food that is healthy, green, fair and affordable.